Dark monopoles: Introduction

 \section{Introduction}

 Dirac's beautiful interpretation of the quantum mechanical behavior of the magnetic monopole led to a technical difficulty associated with the famous Dirac string \cite{Dirac:1931qs,Dirac:1948um}.
-The formalism of Yang and Wu \cite{Wu:1975es,Wu:1976ge} using fiber bundles and the two photon theory description by Cabibbo and Ferrari \cite{Cabibbo:1962td} simplified the description.
-In our case we start by defining a dual Maxwell theory using a two photon approach \cite{Cabibbo:1962td,Salam:1966bd,Singleton:1996hgp,Scott:2018xgo}, where we consider the magnetic photon and the monopole as dark matter \cite{Brummer:2009oul,Terning:2018lsv}.
-We next assume that dark and ordinary sectors interact through a portal in a manner that, though feeble, is experimentally accessible.
-In our portal the interaction takes place because of the kinetic mixing between the dark and the visible photons \cite{Holdom:1985ag,Fabbrichesi:2020wbt}.
+The formalism of Yang and Wu \cite{Wu:1975es,Wu:1976ge} using fiber bundles and the two photon theory of Cabibbo and Ferrari \cite{Cabibbo:1962td} simplified the description avoiding strings.
+In here we present a model of two photons \cite{Cabibbo:1962td,Salam:1966bd,Singleton:1996hgp,Scott:2018xgo}, containing an ordinary photon interacting only with electric currents and an extraordinary photon interacting only with magnetic currents, the latter in the dark sector \cite{Brummer:2009oul,Terning:2018lsv}.
+We next assume that the dark and ordinary sectors interact through a portal in a manner that, though feeble, is experimentally accessible.
+In our portal the interaction takes place because of the kinetic mixing between the dark and the ordinary photons \cite{Holdom:1985ag,Fabbrichesi:2020wbt}.
+Our model differs from that of ref. \cite{Holdom:1985ag} because we work in QED, not in the standard model, to which we add an additional $U(1)$ dark photon \`a la Cabibbo and Ferrari.
+In the most general scenario of this model, both electrons and monopoles become dyons, acquiring electric and magnetic charges.
+Based of this result we propose several experiments to maximize the effect of the new charges, and their observational consequences.
 A description which has similar motivation to ours is SO(2) dual electrodynamics of electrically and magnetically charged particles in interaction \cite{Govaerts:2023iqf}.
-We study for simplicity the theory for electron and monopole.
-In the most general scenario both the electron and the monopole become dyons acquiring electric and magnetic charge.
-We propose several experiments to maximize the effect of these charges and describe their observational consequences.